pydemo/databuddy/README.md

 - phisical copy is done on Windows.
 Only Oracle copy can be executed on Linux (bash via ssh)

 ##Performance
-- data copy speed really depends only on your NIC(Ethernet) and other factors like how _far_ you are from target and source servers.
+- data copy speed really depends only on your NIC(Ethernet) and other factors like how _far_ you are from target and source servers (in terms of nework topology).

 >I've seen 10x performance improvement when I run it on Linux server v.s.
 Windows Desktop.